christopher-natan/Bootstrap3.FindStep/README.md

-## Bootstrap3 Findstep
+## Bootstrap3 FindStep Website Template
-Bootstrap 3 responsive website template perfect for personal or business.
+With the help of Bootstrap 3, it made FindStep web design and development much faster and easier.
-This is part of my own Roku Channel Maker web app.
+If you decided to build your own business website the same with FindStep then you can fork or clone this repository.

-#### Included
+#### Included in this repository
 - Bootstrap v3.3.5
 - jQuery
 - Font Awesome 4.4.0

 #### Installation
-Clone to your desktop.
+Clone repository to your desktop

-#### Live
+#### FindStep Website
-You can see the live website [findstep.cmnworks.com](http://findstep.cmnworks.com)
+You can see the actual FindStep website at [findstep.cmnworks.com](http://findstep.cmnworks.com)